Warns/selle/istio/describe-istio.md

 ```

 ## Keynotes
-- istio has a name-centric config model (routes based on names)
+- istio has a name-centric config model (routes based on names).
+Use global naming scheme across your clusters.
 - istio doesn't do DNS natively, but has plugins that do (via CoreDNS) using this DNS plugin we create global names for our services.
+This is necessary to route accross multiple clusters.
 - using DNS+Istio config manipulating these names, we can affect traffic flow without changing applications, including bridging L3 networks
 - you can route external services via an egress proxy to make network/firewall rules easy.
-(Not required but good to have)
+(Not required but good to have to make firewall rules simpler.)